amr1ta/simplesite_project/README.md

 ## Test Scenarios Covered

-**Scenario 1**: Verifying that a selected column is sorted from low to high
+**Scenario 1**: Verify that a selected column is sorted from low to high

 Supported columns for sorting: **NUMBER OF CASES**, **AVERAGE IMPACT SCORE**